mrpejker/cardano-e2e-example/doc/endpoints-spec.md

 ## **Activation**

 We only have one kind of activation.
 The activation allows the Wallet to interact with the endpoints defined in the [**EscrowSchema**](https://github.com/joinplank/cardano-e2e-example/blob/95a0dbbdfb812971c466516a3e525d95432b0b63/backend/src/Escrow/OffChain/Interface.hs#L41-L44).
 On this particular case, because we only have one kind of activation we just give the wallet address through caID.
-Besides that, the activate endpoint needs a wallet id to work, but the good news is that for our approach can be any. <br>
+Besides that, the activate endpoint needs a wallet id to work, but the good news is that for our approach can be any.

 In the body we give the following information:

  ```